slotdawg/ts2020/eucframe/manage/manage.rst

    .. figure:: images/25.png

 #.
 Download an application installer to the Sandbox desktop (the example below uses the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_) and install the new application.
 For many applications, Frame will recognize that you just installed an application and ask you if you wish to onboard the application (for application delivery).
+If prompted, click **OK** to automatically onboard the applications into Frame.

    .. figure:: images/26.png